 Abstract

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that is characterized by symptoms of inattention, impulsivity, and hyperactivity that interfere with functioning in multiple areas of life (American Psychiatric Association, 2013).
 Individuals diagnosed with ADHD are more likely to experience comorbid depression symptoms.
 The present study examines the associations among ADHD symptoms, depression symptoms, and EF deficits with the aim of improving differential diagnosis.
-Parents of children aged 8-12 completed ratings of ADHD symptoms and children completed ratings of depression27Preliminary analyses document a positive relation between ADHD symptoms and EFs (p<.05).
+Parents of children aged 8-12 completed ratings of ADHD symptoms and children completed ratings of depression (N=27).
+Preliminary analyses document a positive relation between ADHD symptoms and EFs (p<.05).
 ADHD symptoms were unrelated to depression symptoms in the present study.
 Preliminary analyses document relations between specific depression symptoms (i.e., ineffectiveness) and specific EFs (i.e., working memory, planning/organization, and organization of materials).
 Clinical/research implications will be discussed.

 Keywords: ADHD, depression, executive function